 Jungian psychology determines an archetype as a product of a long-developed collective unconscious.
 Universal human experiences shape archetypes.
 There is an almost instinctual human need for villains.
 Many of the stories we hear in our developmental years have the fundamental basis of good versus evil.
 The idea that stories need villains need not be unsophisticated, but all too often the archetype lapses into stereotype, the stereotype becoming a literary trope.
 Jane has been transformed into the archetypal villain, the stereotypical “Meddling Gossip” and the popular trope, the “Woman Scorned”.

 This serves various purposes.
 The inclusion of villains as part of a larger coup against Anne Boleyn serves to steer the brunt of the blame away from Henry VIII.
 Henry will forever be viewed through the lens of his wives.
 This has the unfortunate effect of giving him a romantic aura, and in the case of his marriage to Anne Boleyn, especially so.
 The supposed great love affair between the two ending in death and ruin continues to provide rich material for debate.
 Rather than simply accepting that Anne was the victim of her husband’s impatient dynastic ambitions, people continually seek explanations as to why Henry “changed”.
-Tidy endings.
-Certainly, warring factions, with deadly results, also provides a great deal of drama.
-But most of all, many continue to deny the fact that Henry murdered his wife because, as he had learned with his first wife, divorce was too drawn-out and messy.
+Many continue to deny the fact that Henry murdered his wife because, as he had learned with his first wife, divorce was too drawn-out and messy.
 The incest charges against Anne and her brother George are particularly baffling.
 Thus the “Vengeful Wife” provides a convenient explanation.